ArchipelagoMW/Archipelago/worlds/celeste64/docs/en_Celeste 64.md

 ## What is this game?

 Relive the magic of Celeste Mountain alongside Madeline in this small, heartfelt 3D platformer.
-Created in a week(ish) by the Celeste team to celebrate the game’s sixth anniversary.
+Created in a week(ish) by the Celeste team to celebrate the game's sixth anniversary.

 Ported to Archipelago in a week(ish) by PoryGone, this World provides the following as unlockable items:
 - Strawberries